Eating too much in one sitting or taking in too many calories throughout the day are common habits that can be hard to break.

 It’s important to distinguish overeating from binge eating disorder (BED).

-BED affects millions of people worldwide and is the most common eating disorder in the United States (
+It affects millions of people worldwide and is the most common eating disorder in the United States (

 Many people struggle with overeating.

-Healthcare professionals like psychologists, doctors or registered dietitians can also provide counseling and guidance to help you get back on track.
+Healthcare professionals like psychologists, doctors, or registered dietitians can also provide counseling and guidance to help you get back on track.